lonelydev/CoolProductApi/README.md

 ## What is it?

 A lot has been said about versioning your product.
-Semantic version is familiar if you develop apps and consume libraries/packages from package repositories like npm or NuGet.
+Semantic versioning or Semver is probably already familiar to you if you develop apps and consume libraries/packages from package repositories like npm or NuGet.
 Sometimes, your product is an API.
 How do you go about versioning it?
-I have versioned APIs in the past without doi9ng a full literature review of the different routes that I could have gone for versioning my API.
+I have versioned APIs in the past without doing a full literature review of the different routes that I could have gone for versioning my API.

 But just a hint: Unlike Semantic versioning, one does not Version API with a `x.y.z` format.